-Thanks to celebrity interest and a boom of spinning studios opening across the country, spinning classes are the latest mainstream fitness craze.
-But what are the benefits of going to a spinning class over other types of cardio – and how many calories do you burn during a class?
+Thanks to a boom of spinning studios opening across the country, spinning classes are an absolute must-have at your local gym.
+But what are the benefits of going to a spinning class over other types of cardio, and just how many calories do you burn during a class?

-In case you hadn’t heard of them yet, spinning classes are usually at a gym or spinning studio where there is a room with stationary bikes, with an instructor leading the class.
-There are different types of spinning classes like endurance spinning, classes incorporating upper body work and even hip-hop spinning!
+In case you hadn’t heard of them yet, spinning classes are usually at a gym or spinning studio in a room with stationary bikes and an instructor leading the class.
+There are different types of spinning classes, such as endurance spinning, classes incorporating upper body work – and even hip-hop spinning.

 The Benefits Of A Spinning Class

-Without a doubt, the many benefits of spinning is that it’s easy on your joints.
+Without doubt, one of the many benefits of spinning is that it’s easy on your joints.
 If you have joint issues, spinning may be a better option than running or other forms of high-intensity cardio.

 Spinning is also an enjoyable form of cardio.
-Riding all together in the studio, wheels spinning, can make you feel like you’re part of a team – plus the music pumping loudly creates a party atmosphere.
-With all the endorphins flying around, it’s no wonder people get addicted to spinning classes!
+Riding all together in the studio, wheels spinning, can make you feel like you’re part of a team, plus, the music pumping loudly creates a party atmosphere.
+With all of those endorphins flying around, it’s no wonder people get addicted to spinning classes!

-Many people like to be pushed and motivated by other people which would probably take place in a spinning class.
+Many people like to be pushed and motivated by other people, which spinning classes are well-known for.
 Sure, the instructor will be cheering you on, but you won’t want to be put to shame by the other spinners around you.
-With the recent release of Wattbikes, you can even race against your fellow spinners using a computer program – and there’s no way you want to be at the back.
+With the recent release of Wattbikes, you can even race against your fellow spinners using a computer program – and there’s no way you’ll want to be at the back.

 The Disadvantages Of Spinning

 Calories Burnt Spinning

-The following table shows an approximation of the number of calories burned for someone weighing 140lbs, during a light, moderate or vigorous spinning workout.
+The following table shows an approximation of the number of calories burned for someone weighing around 10st, during a light, moderate or vigorous spinning workout.
 You’ll know how hard you’ve worked by the end of the class!